Aserrano23/sequence-test/README.md

 # Sequence test
-A simple test to try https://sequence.xyz
+Simple test to try https://sequence.xyz with react

 # What is Sequence?
 Sequence is a All-in-one web3 developer platform and smart wallet for Ethereum + EVM ecosystem